Servant Leadership is the Biblical Biblical Role of a Husband

 Quality #6 Be a Good Steward

-A servant leader considers themselves to be the steward of the family, rather than the owner or director.
+A servant leader considers themselves to be the family’s steward, rather than the owner or director.
 A good steward manages the family well in areas such as money and using the family talents and time wisely.

 Quality #7 Sacrifice

 Think you, not me.
-A servant leader is aware that ultimately it’s not about them, but about the family as a whole.
+A servant leader is aware that ultimately it’s not about them, but about the family.

 A husband who displays these qualities of servant leadership will lead his family well.
-Scripture, when interpreted and applied result in freedom for you and your wife and kids.
+Scripture, when interpreted and applied, results in freedom for you and your wife and kids.
 It will help you to work better as a team to tackle conflicts and isolation in your marriage.

 We Can Help!

 Eagle Family Ministries is a non-profit Christian marriage ministry that helps couples enrich their marriages using Biblical principles.
-We offer a variety of fun marriage retreats, Christian marriage conferences, premarital counseling, and life coaching to help you live a fruitful and successful life together.
+We offer various fun marriage retreats, Christian marriage conferences, premarital counseling, and life coaching to help you live a fruitful and successful life together.

 What other ways do you lead your family as a servant leader?
 Comment and let us know.
 If this article helped you, please share with friends and family to help others.